 For doing that, you can use the _Subscribers data view combined with your Sendable Data Extension containing all your contacts, filtering the ones that have a Held status and then creating a journey to impact them through SMS or Push, or exporting that information so the Customer Support team can reach them using other channels.

-Contact Interaction Report
+Journey Interaction Report

 Another interesting use case you may want to analyze is creating a custom Data Extension that combines all the information that may be useful from the previous Data Views, so you can use it in all the future use cases you may face.